CAO Flathead - Band

 Smoking

-I always love when I get to refill my lighter with fluid.
+I always love it when I get to refill my lighter with fluid.
 The first few flames that come out and super powerful and full of fire!
-To be completely corny and ride along side the theme of this cigar (not saying the theme of the cigar is corny, just me).
+To be completely corny and ride alongside the theme of this cigar (not saying the theme of the cigar is corny, just me).
 The flame coming out of the cigar is like the fire that shoots out of the back of these hotrods.
 It reminds me of the hot rods in the movie Grease when they’re racing Grease Lightning.
 Yeah, I’ve seen that movie a few times, what’s it to ya?

 CAO Flathead - 2nd Third